Romerico234/TU-Campus-Inquiry-Project/README.md

 The Towson University Campus Inquiry Form facilitates communication between students and counselors by allowing students to submit inquiries and requests directly through the application.
 Counselors can then respond to these inquiries.

 ## Planned Features:
+- I will implement validation for the phone number form field
 - I am currently in the process of implementing a chatbox feature.

 ## Setup Instructions: